Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 user group.
 This led to national and international involvement.

-Link the user/survivor arm of national Mind, the
+the user/survivor arm of national Mind, the leading mental

-actively campaign at grass roots level for better mental health
+grass roots level for better mental health services which respect

 |